 Every Chicago home is unique, each with its own aesthetic and individual needs.
 Similarly, each of the windows in your Chicago home are different too.
-Their size, shape, the way they face and more will vary and influence the type of window treatment suits them best.
+Their dimensions, shape, the way they face and more will vary and influence the type of window treatment suits them best.

-But more than any other factor, the window style might be the most important for finding your ideal window treatment.
+But more than any other factor, the window style might be the most important for finding your perfect window treatment.
 Here are Sunburst’s picks for window treatments to match the specialty window varieties found in Chicago homes.

 What we recommend for sidelight window treatments: Plantation shutters.
 Shutters don’t just give your home elegant looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.

 French doors are a typical sight connected to back decks or patios.
 French doors are hinged double doors, usually with large glass panes, so Chicago residents have a great opportunity to improve their style and light control.
-French doors open and shut often, so they need a resilient window treatment that will still let you control how much light you let come through the window.
+French doors open and close often, so they need a resilient window treatment that will still let you control how much light you let come through the window.

 What we recommend for French door window treatments: Plantation shutters.
 As they’re installed directly onto the window frame and are extremely sturdy, shutters are a great solution for French doors.
 Their classic style and energy-efficiency are added benefits for your French door.